UCB-stat-159-s23/project-group14/README.md

-# Group 14 Final Project: Analysis of the relationship between cigarette sales per capita and median income by States in the US
+# Group 14 Final Project

+## Analysis of the relationship between cigarette sales per capita and median income by States in the US

 Group 14: Zilin Zhang, Jiangyue Chen, Daniel Jang, Isabel Adelhardt

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/UCB-stat-159-s23/project-group14.git/HEAD)

-# Project Overview
+## Project Overview

 This project is to calculate and analyze the relationship between cigeratte sales per capita and median income in 51 different states in the United States from 2013 to 2019.
 In order to come out with a conclusion, we analyze and present the changing trend of cigeratte sales per capita and median income in 51 states from 2013 to 2019.
 Afterwards, we calculate the regression between two dataset and figure out the relationship between these two variables.

-# Project Website
+## Project Website

 Link to our Jupyter Book: https://ucb-stat-159-s23.github.io/project-group14

-# Repository structure
+## Repository structure

 `data/:`contains two raw data files and one processed data file